Tax cut: Effects

-If tax cuts are not financed by immediate spending cuts, there is a chance that they can leading to an increase in the national budget deficit, which can hinder economic growth in the long-term through potential negative effects on investment through increases in interest rates.
-It also decreases national saving and therefore decreases the national capital stock and income for future generations.
+If tax cuts are not financed by immediate spending cuts, there is a chance that they can lead to an increase in the national deficit, which can hinder economic growth in the long-term from increases in interest rates hindering investment.
+It also decreases national saving, and therefore decreases the national capital stock and income for future generations.
 For this reason, the structure of the tax cut and the way it is financed is crucial for achieving economic growth.